Waldensians: Teachings

-The Waldensians were associated by councils and papal decrees with the Cathars; however they differed radically from them: the Waldensians never accepted Gnostic views, they did not reject the sacraments in total and did not believe in mysticism.

-The Waldensians would, later in their history, adopt a number of doctrines from the Reformed churches due to the French Reformer Guaillaume Farel, who introduced Reformation theology to Waldensian leaders.
+The Waldensians would, later in their history, adopt a number of doctrines from the Reformed churches due to the French Reformer Guillaume Farel, who introduced Reformation theology to Waldensian leaders.
 They officially adopted Reformed theology at a conference at Cianforan 1532.
 As a result of the conference, the Waldensians officially modified some of their previous positions such as their rejection of secular courts.